Skip to main content

 🙀 I was charged twice.

-It can happen at reactivation.
-Absence of debt is the main condition for uninterrupted use of our service.
-Every charge by Checkify is backed by an invoice and a receipt.
+Don't worry, every charge by Checkify is backed by an invoice and a receipt.
 We send them by email to all subscribed customers.
 You can also view them in admin > Billing > Invoices.
-The invoices show the breakdown between the fixed subscription fee and the variable transaction fee.
+The invoices show the breakdown between the fixed subscription fee and variable transaction fees.
 They may also include some additional information, like unused time on a subscription plan.

 🙀 Can I delete the card I connected to Checkify?